-Civil air transport (including commercial and private air services) in Ireland is regulated by the Department of Transport, Tourism and Sport.
-Since 1995, the European Union (EU) has had a liberalised air transport market, meaning that there are no restrictions on frequency, flights or routes that airlines of Member States fly within the EU/European Economic Area (EEA).
-The liberalised air transport market in the EU has meant more frequent flights, greater availability, further destinations, lower fares and increased choice for the traveller.
+Air transport (including commercial and private services) is regulated by the Department of Transport.
+The European Union (EU) has a liberalised air transport market, this means that there are no restrictions on flight frequency, or routes that EU airlines can fly within the EU/European Economic Area (EEA).
+The liberalised air transport market in the EU has enabled more frequent flights, greater availability, further destinations, lower fares and increased choice for the traveller.

 The Commission also has a consumer protection role.
 It enforces EU legislation covering air passenger rights and the provision of assistance to passengers with reduced mobility.